About

 Lab news

-March 2026: Tree cover shapes freshwater ecosystems over millennia.
-Our Plain of Jar paper form Ecography is being highlighted by the McGill newsroom
+March 2026 Tree cover shapes freshwater ecosystems over millennia.
+Our Plain of Jar paper from Ecography is being highlighted by the McGill newsroom